syncdoth/RetNet/README.md

 This idea can also be applied to `parallel_retention` to obtain the correct `past_kv` that can be further fed into recurrent or chunkwise retention in the next token steps.

+## Configs

+The `configs/` folder includes example configurations listed in the paper for different sizes.
+For simplicity, I used GPT2 tokenizer, and hence the model has 50217 as vocab size for default (this can change when microsoft release the official weight).

+- Technically, I used `EleutherAI/gpt-j-6b` tokenizer, which is identical except for a few extra tokens.